 Remember: never put your heat on full blast against a completely frozen windshield, or you may end up with a crack across the glass!

 Start your car early.
 Let your car run for a few minutes before you jump behind the wheel.

-A blanket to help you keep warm.
+A blanket will help you keep warm if you break down.

 Check to make sure your battery is fully charged.
 Take it into the shop at the beginning of the season and have the battery checked.
 Cold weather can cause your battery to drain faster, leaving you stranded when you least expect it.

 Keep a full tank of gas.
 Keeping the tank full is better for your fuel pump and reduces the risk of freezing, and, of course, no one wants to run out of gas in freezing temperatures.

 Check your oil regularly.
 Most people don’t realize that cold temperatures can affect the oil in your car.
 Your local auto shop can suggest an oil made specifically for winter conditions.

 Keep your fluids topped up.
 If you’ve used water as a coolant during the summer months, make sure you refill with antifreeze before winter arrives.